Barry L. Frankhauser

 Barry L. Frankhauser is an archaeologist who has worked in Australia and New Zealand.

 Works

-Frankhauser's Ph.D. thesis (published 1986) was a study of historical uses of the cabbage tree, an important food and fibre source in the Māori culture for at least 800 years.
+Frankhauser's Ph.D. thesis (published 1986) was a study of historical uses of the cabbage tree (Cordyline australis), an important food and fibre source in the Māori culture for at least 800 years.
 The Māori Television network produced a TV documentary on the subject, using his thesis as a starting point, which aired in 2004.
 The documentary includes an interview with Frankhauser.

 In 1990 Frankhauser participated in a two-day seminar (Geochemical Methods for Dating of Rock Art) held in Canberra, which drew archeologists from three continents to evaluate the scientific soundness of the cation-ratio method of dating ancient rock art specimens.
 That seminar concluded that the method had significant drawbacks and should be re-evaluated as a definitive test.